 FREQUENCY: Each quarter from Spring 92 (GB).
 Spring quarters only from Spring 92 to Spring 94 (NI).
 Each quarter from Winter 94

-COVERAGE: Applies to all respondents 16+ not on a government training scheme, those on New Deal for lone parents/disabled, and those aged between 65and 99.
+COVERAGE: Applies to all respondents 16+ not on a government training scheme and those aged between 65 and 99.

 JBAWAY - Whether temporarily away from paid work